MSY - MIA

 AI-powered summary based on content written by travel experts.
 AI can make mistakes.

-American's Basic Economy has low fares but no free bags.
+American Basic Economy has low fares, but no free checked bag and late boarding.

 Expert advice